PayFabric/APIs/PayLink/Sections/Notifications.md

 Notifications
 =============

 The Notifications API is used for resending PayLink notifications, and retrieve available SMS notification templates.
-Please note that all requests require API authentication by PayFabric Device ID and Device Password, see our [guide](https://github.com/PayFabric/APIs/blob/master/PayFabric/Sections/Authentication.md) on how to create a token.
+Please note that all requests require API authentication by PayFabric *Device ID* and *Device Password*, see our [guide](https://github.com/PayFabric/APIs/blob/master/PayFabric/Sections/Authentication.md).

 Resend PayLink Notification Email
 ---------------------------------